google/mesop/docs/guides/event-handlers.md

     link_component("/2")
 ```

 The problem with this above example is that Mesop only stores the last event handler.
+This is because each event handler has the same id which means that Mesop cannot differentiate between the two instances of the same event handler.

 This means that both instances of the link_component will refer to the last `on_click` instance which references the same `url` closure variable set to `"/2"`.
 This almost always produces the wrong behavior.

 Instead, you will want to use the pattern of relying on the key in the event handler as demonstrated in the following example: